Kazouha/Rosalind/README.md

 &nbsp;

 ## Bioinformatics Stronghold
+Here is an overview of all problems in the [Bioinformatics Stronghold](https://rosalind.info/problems/list-view/) with links to the solutions in Python and Java.

 | Problem ID | Name | Python Solution | Java Solution |
 | :-----------: | :----: | :-------------: | :-------------: |
 | DNA | Counting DNA Nucleotides | Counting_Nucleotides.py | CountingNucleotides.java |